 Due to the geographic location and habitat variety, the Nuratau–Kyzylkum area has a high biodiversity.
 Each landscape type has its own specific beauty:

 The deciduous forests of Nuratau valleys are lush green oases of big old fruit- and nut trees, cultivated for centuries by the local people.
-In the valleys the most common trees are walnut, mulberry, apricot, cherry, plum, pear, apple, eastern plane and white poplar.
-On the mountain slopes other types of trees such as Zeravshan archas, pistachio trees, common buckthorns, maples, apple-trees, hawthorns and Caucasian hackberries are widespread.
-The Nuratau mountains are home of a variety of bird species such as the rare Lammergeier (Gypaetus barbatus), Eurasian Griffons (Gyps fulvus), Black Vultures (Aegypius monachus), Egyptian Vultures (Neophron percnopterus), Golden Eagles (Aquila chrysaetos), Saker falcons (Falco cherrug), Lesser Kestrels (Falco naumanni), Little Swifts (Apus affinus), Eurasian Crag-Martins (Ptyonoprogne rupestris), Rock Thrushs (Monticola saxatilis), Blue Rock Thrushs (Monticola solitarius), Chukars ( Alectoris chukar) and different Wheatears.
+In the valleys, the most common trees are walnut, mulberry, apricot, cherry, plum, pear, apple, eastern plane, and white poplar.
+On the mountain slopes, other types of trees such as Zeravshan archas, pistachio trees, common buckthorns, maples, apple trees, hawthorns, and Caucasian hackberries are widespread.
+The Nuratau mountains are home to a variety of bird species such as the rare Lammergeier (Gypaetus barbatus), Eurasian Griffons (Gyps fulvus), Black Vultures (Aegypius monachus), Egyptian Vultures (Neophron percnopterus), Golden Eagles (Aquila chrysaetos), Saker falcons (Falco cherrug), Lesser Kestrels (Falco naumanni), Little Swifts (Apus affinus), Eurasian Crag-Martins (Ptyonoprogne rupestris), Rock Thrushs (Monticola saxatilis), Blue Rock Thrushs (Monticola solitarius), Chukars ( Alectoris chukar) and different Wheatears.
 The mountain valleys attract Orioles (Oriolus oriolus), Common Nightingales (Luscinia megarhynchos), Asian Paradise Flycatchers (Terpsiphone paradisi), Turkestan Tits (Parus bocharensis), Grey-headed Goldfinches (Carduelis caniceps) and many others.

 Stone martens (Martes foina) and porcupines (Hystrix indica) are typical mammals in this kind of ecosystem.
 Several types of bats live in caves and niches.
 As mentioned above, rocky mountainsides and rocky slopes are feeding and resting place for the Severtzov’s wild sheep.

-The Kyzylkum semi-desert, with its herbaceous vegetation is an important breeding place for many species and a popular stop over for migratory birds in spring and summer.
-Birds to be found in this habitat are Great Bustards (Otis tarda), Little Bustards (Otis tetrax), Houbara Bustards (Chlamydotis undulata), Black Vultures (Aegypius monachus) and Black Bellied Sand Grouses (Pterocles orientalis).
-Every spring thousands of Demoiselle Cranes (Anthropoides virgo) gather in the steppe.
-Rare types of reptiles such as Dessert Monitor (Varanus griseus), Central Asian Tortoises (Testudo horsfieldi), Plate-tailed Geckos (Terratoscincus scincus) and Asian Ablepharouses (Ablepharus pannonicus) can be found in the desert as well.
+The Kyzylkum semi-desert, with its herbaceous vegetation, is an important breeding place for many species and a popular stop-over for migratory birds in spring and summer.
+Birds to be found in this habitat are Great Bustards (Otis tarda), Little Bustards (Otis tetrax), Houbara Bustards (Chlamydotis undulata), Black Vultures (Aegypius monachus) and Black-Bellied Sand Grouses (Pterocles Orientalis).
+Every spring thousands of Demoiselle Cranes (Anthropoides Virgo) gather in the steppe.
+Rare types of reptiles such as Dessert Monitor (Varanus griseus), Central Asian Tortoises (Testudo Horsfield), Plate-tailed Geckos (Terratoscincus Scincus), and Asian Ablepharouses (Ablepharus pannonicus) can be found in the desert as well.